Easy Homemade Ghee Recipe You Can Try

 • You will know the ghee is ready when the liquid changes from a very opaque buttery yellow to a golden orange clear liquid.
 During this process the milk solids will sink to the bottom of the pan.

-• Once the liquid reaches a golden amber and there is very little froth on the surface of the ghee (which will happen quickly).
+• Once the liquid reaches a golden amber and there is very little froth on the surface of the ghee (which will happen quickly), immediately remove from the heat.

 • Store in a cool dark cupboard.